Vaccines for adults

 A booster dose of a tetanus-containing vaccine is recommended for adults who:

-- are 50 years old or over
+• are 50 years or over

-- have not had a tetanus shot in the past 10 years
+• have not had a tetanus shot in the past 10 years

-- have a wound that is not a minor cut, and your previous dose was more than 5 years ago
+• have a wound that is not a minor cut, and your previous dose was more than 5 years ago

-- have previously had a primary course of 3 doses.
+• have previously had a primary course of 3 doses.

 Whooping cough (pertussis) is serious disease that can lead to pneumonia, brain injury and sometimes death.
-It can affect people at any age but is especially serious for babies.
+It can affect people at any age but it is especially serious for babies.

 Adults who have not had the whooping cough vaccine in the past 10 years should have a single booster dose if:

-- you are 65 years old or more
+• you are 65 years or older

-- you are in close contact with infants.
+• you are in close contact with infants.

 Find more information: